 Both the Christmas tree and the Nativity scene are up until January 6, the day of Epiphany.

-The Uffizi and Accademia Gallery are generally closed on Mondays but will be open extraordinarily on December 7 (and regularly open on December 8) from 8.15am to 6.50pm.
+The Uffizi and Accademia Gallery are generally open on December 8.

 CHRISTMAS MARKETS AND SHOPPING